(CNN) -- President Obama and his family are hoping for a chance to unwind during their weeklong getaway to Martha's Vineyard.

-The president is getting daily briefings.
-A member of the national security staff is on the island, and Obama also is receiving briefings by paper.
+The president will be getting a daily briefing.
+A member of the national security staff is on the island, and Obama also will receive briefings by paper.
 If necessary, he'll have teleconferences with his advisers in Washington, Burton said.

-Obama's vacation comes as voters across the country are jumping in on the emotionally charged debate over health care reform.
+Obama's first vacation since taking office comes as voters across the country are jumping in on the emotionally charged debate over health care reform.

 Burton said the president will talk to his advisers about the issue as needed, but has a lot of faith in his team working at the White House.

 "So the president thinks that there is still a real possibility of getting a bipartisan plan through.
 He's going to continue to work towards that end," Burton said.

 While there are no calls on the schedule, Burton said the president might make calls to individual members of Congress on health care "as appropriate."

 En route to Martha's Vineyard on Sunday, Burton offered two instructions from Obama to the reporters who are also on the island.

 "He wants you to relax and have a good time.
 Take some walks on the beaches.
 Nobody is looking to make any news, so he's hoping that you guys can enjoy Martha's Vineyard while we're there.

 "And the second thing I'll say is, of course, the first family would very much appreciate if you respect the privacy of the girls while they're out here on vacation," Burton said.